madmattp/ShikinhaBot/README.md

 # What is the ShikinhaBot?

-  Shikinha is a multipurpose discord bot made in Python 3 (discord.py=2.0.1), with it's core features being the integration with the OpenAI's API (allowing access to DALL-E and GPT-3 models), the capability to play music (Youtube) using Lavalink and many other features.
+  Shikinha is a multipurpose discord bot made in Python 3 (discord.py=2.0.1), with it's core features being the integration with the OpenAI's API (allowing access to DALL-E and GPT-3 models via commands), the capability to play music (Youtube) using Lavalink and many other features.

 # Setting up...